20 Types of Journals to Keep

 9. Project Journal

-If you feel like you’d like to track your success and keep a record of all the amazing stuff you’ve done, consider keeping a project journal.
+If you feel like you’d like to track your success and keep a record of all the amazing things you’ve done, consider keeping a project journal.

 If there’s a work-related project you’d like to be successful at, a project journal can help you divide it into steps, set proper goals and time boundaries, and write about your achievements and caveats.

-Also, if you’re a DIY type of person, you can use your project journal to keep a record of all the cool stuff that you’ve made happen: fixed the sink, sewn a shirt, reused old wooden plates, etc.
+Also, if you’re a DIY type of person, you can use your project journal to keep a record of everything you’ve made happen.

 Project Journaling Benefits

-• Keeping track of your work or home-related projects;
+- Keeping track of your work or life-related projects;

 Who’s It Best For